cauabernardino/Data-Science-By-John-Hopkins/README.md

 ## Purpose

-As a person who has bas
+As a person who has very basic knowledge on data science concepts and R, I'll try to sumarize the most importante topics I'll find during the course, as well as other materials that I find relevant to it.

 ## Content